ssiwan/CDT-PQVP-0118-WATI/README.md

 f.
 Used Swagger OpenAPI to document the RESTful API, and provided a link to the Swagger OpenAPI; [http://96.67.213.65/swagger.json] from within tool: [swagger url="http://96.67.213.65/swagger.json"]

 g.
-Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;
+Section 508 of the Americans with Disabilities Act and WCAG 2.0;
 	Used the graphically designable “Site Origin” Layout Manger and Widget Bundle-Set.

 h.
 Used ‘wordpress’ design style guide and/or a pattern library.